 On the other hand, there is little expertise needed for entry into the stock market, as one could always purchase a REIT ETF, which is very hands-off and passive approach to investing that will generate decent returns.

 The VNQ, as covered earlier in this article, is a popular Vanguard Real Estate ETF with a portfolio of 184 real estate companies.
-You could easily contribute to this fund every month to increase your positions and average a better annual return than the average real estate investor.
+You could easily contribute to this fund every month to increase your positions and potentially generate a better annual return than the average real estate investor.

 Keep in mind that returns for any real estate ETF may not be consistent year over year, as it's a more riskier type of index fund.
 Regardless, in the overall scale for this category, REITs have the advantage.